gsoft-inc/wl-squide/docs/reference/webpack/defineBuildHostConfig.md

 # defineBuildHostConfig

 Creates a webpack [configuration object](https://webpack.js.org/concepts/configuration/) that is adapted for a Squide host application in **build** mode.
+This function is a wrapper built on top of [@workleap/webpack-configs](https://www.npmjs.com/package/@workleap/webpack-configs).
+Make sure to read the [defineBuildConfig](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-build/) documentation first.

 !!!info
-This function is a wrapper built on top of [@workleap/web-configs](https://www.npmjs.com/package/@workleap/webpack-configs).
-Make sure to read the [defineBuildConfig](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-build/) documentation first.
+If the application _**does not**_ not include any remote modules, use the [defineBuildConfig](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-build/) function instead of `defineBuildHostConfig`.
 !!!

 ## Reference